vstalingrady/grayweb/README.md

 - The Next.js login form uses the helper in `src/lib/supabaseClient.ts` to create a browser client.
 - The FastAPI service uses Supabase for authentication only (token validation fallback + account deletion in Supabase Auth).

+## Production migration (Supabase → SQLite)

+If you previously stored application data in Supabase public tables, migrate it into SQLite before deploying the auth-only change and/or dropping those tables.
+See `docs/SUPABASE_TO_SQLITE_MIGRATION.md`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: